CelloPoly314/nipvp/README.md

 - PvP mode.
 - Removes all other enimies.
 - Balanced HP and Chakra.
-- Replaces spawnpoints in certain maps.
+- Replaces spawnpoints in all maps.
 - Works on both JP and USA version (`NPJH50435`/`ULUS10582`).
 - Works on PSP, Vita and PPSSPP.
 ## Installation